antunnitraj/OfflineMinecraftLauncher/README.md

 # About this project
-Play minecraft without a microsoft account that owns Minecraft.
+Play minecraft without a Microsoft account that owns Minecraft.
 This launcher is made with [CmlLib.Core](https://github.com/CmlLib/CmlLib.Core)<br>
 ⚠️ This is for entertainment purposes only ⚠️

 # Screenshot